COLIN CUTHBERT / SCIENCE PHOTO LIBRARY COLIN CUTHBERT / SCIENCE PHOTO LIBRARY

 Limestone pavement.
-This is a rock formation caused by the erosion of limestone blocks.
+This rock formation is caused by the erosion of limestone blocks.
 It is made up of clints (rock ridges) and grykes (clefts between ridges).
-The pavement formation is typical of a Karst landscape.
-This is a type of topography produced by percolating ground waters and underground streams.
-Photographed in Malham, North Yorkshire, England.
+The topography is produced by percolating water, which dissolves minerals as it passes down vertical joints in the rock, a process called solution-enlargement.
+The pavement formation is typical of a karst landscape.
+There are usually underground streams beneath limestone pavements.

 Model release not required.
 Property release not required.